lee741/PP/README.md

 # My Portfolio Website

 Welcome to my personal portfolio!
-This project showcases my skills, experience, and the work I've done in the field of [Your Field, e.g., Web Development, Design, Graphic Design, Software Engineering, etc.].
+This project showcases my skills, experience, and the work I have done.

 ## Table of Contents